Peter-012/Hotdogs-Magic-VR/README.md

 #### Other:
 We directly modified the SteamVR_Behaviour_Skeleton script to add fixes relating to animation and rendering issues on SteamVR's side when running our project.

+We also modified the ForceField shader from the Ultimate 10+ shaders from the Unity asset store to enable VR compatibility and allow usage in our project.